Aupee Karim: Education and career

-Karim completed her high school studies from Bangladesh Air Force Shaheen College.
+Karim completed her high school studies from BAF Shaheen College Dhaka.
+Also, She completed her college from Holy Cross College, Dhaka.
 She earned the degree of Bachelor of Architecture from Bangladesh University of Engineering and Technology in 2005.
 Later, she completed a Master of Architecture from Anhalt University of Applied Sciences in Germany.

-As of 2020, she is an assistant professor of the School of Architecture at American International University-Bangladesh (AIUB).
+She worked as an assistant professor of the School of Architecture at American International University-Bangladesh (AIUB).

 Karim appeared as a judge on the reality television show Lux-Channel i Superstar throughout 2014.